-This initial communication will usually by email/post although there may be circumstances where, following the preliminary assessment, an immediate suspension is warranted.
+In exceptional circumstances, the Principal may consider an immediate suspension to be necessary.
+This will include a situation where the continued presence of the student in the school at that time would represent a threat to their own safety or the safety of others.
 In such a case a phone call will be made to the parent(s)/guardian(s) and they may be required to come to the school to collect their child.